Understanding Election Betting Odds

 Just like a sporting event, presidential betting odds are set to reflect the likelihood an outcome occurs as well as where the betting public is putting its money.
 If bookmakers view a candidate is unlikely to win, they will see long odds.
 Conversely, the favorites' odds will be much shorter.

 Betting on the 2024 presidential election winner is perhaps the most straightforward way to wager.
-Bookmakers assign lines to every candidate, and a bettor wins if his or her choice gets elected.
+Betting sites assign lines to every candidate, and a bettor wins if his or her choice gets elected.
 President Biden, who is essentially guaranteed his party's nomination, is an early favorite, as is his vice president, Kamala Harris, because of Biden's age and a belief he might serve only one term.